Health services for rural families

 Later in pregnancy, you can see a midwife, an obstetrician, or both.
 In the country, many doctors offer a shared care arrangement where they team up with an obstetrician or midwives to care for pregnant women.

 Some doctors in rural areas are qualified in obstetrics and can deliver babies.
-Midwives also deliver babies, but they will call a GP qualified in obstetrics or obstetrician if there are difficulties during childbirth.
+Midwives also deliver babies, but they will call a GP qualified in obstetrics or specialist obstetrician if there are difficulties during childbirth.

 You might have your baby in a hospital or a birthing centre.
 Some hospitals and midwives offer a home birth service for eligible women.
 Depending on how well your pregnancy is progressing, your options may change.
 Women with a higher-risk pregnancy may need to go to a hospital in a larger centre to give birth.
 Your health professional can advise you on the safest options for you.